apify/apify-docs/sources/academy/tutorials/api/run_actor_and_retrieve_data_via_api.md

 ---

-The most popular way of [integrating](https://help.apify.com/en/collections/1669767-integrating-with-apify) the Apify platform with an external project/application is by programmatically running an [Actor](/platform/actors) or [task](/platform/actors/running/tasks), waiting for it to complete its run, then collecting its data and using it within the project.
+The most popular way of [integrating](https://help.apify.com/en/collections/1669769-integrations) the Apify platform with an external project/application is by programmatically running an [Actor](/platform/actors) or [task](/platform/actors/running/tasks), waiting for it to complete its run, then collecting its data and using it within the project.
 Though this process sounds somewhat complicated, it's actually quite easy to do; however, due to the plethora of features offered on the Apify platform, new users may not be sure how exactly to implement this type of integration.
-So, let's dive in and see how you can do it.
+Let's dive in and see how you can do it.

 > Remember to check out our [API documentation](/api/v2) with examples in different languages and a live API console.
 We also recommend testing the API with a nice desktop client like [Postman](https://www.getpostman.com/) or [Insomnia](https://insomnia.rest).

-There are 2 main ways of using the Apify API:
+Apify API offers two ways of interacting with it:

 - [Synchronously](#synchronous-flow)
 - [Asynchronously](#asynchronous-flow)